Insiderser/Movies/README.md

 An app that lists movies by different sort criteria with the ability to search movies.
 You can also view details of a movie.

-It's made using Android Architecture Components & Android Jetpack.
+It's made using Android Architecture Components & Jetpack.

+The primary purpose of this app is to **learn** how to build complex apps.
+Practices used here are not necessarily those that I'd use now to build apps.
+This app has a lot of bugs, no strict separation of concerns, no tests, etc.
+Again, this is **my personal experiment**.

 **Note**: this is an unfinished project.
-It was developed in my spare time, but now I don't have much time to devote to this project.
+It was developed in my spare time, and now I don't have much time to devote to this project.

 ### Setup project